ZupIT/beagle-docs/Settings/content/en/docs/Resources/Customization/Beagle for ios/Network Layer.md

 ### **Step 2: Assign the dependencies**

-OnAppDelegate or on Beagle's environment, assing the instance `CustomNetworkClient`  to the `networkClient` attribute that it is on Beagle Dependencies:
+On AppDelegate or on Beagle's environment, assign the instance of `CustomNetworkClient` to the `networkClient` attribute from Beagle Dependencies:

 ```swift
 let dependencies = BeagleDependencies()